swopnalika/activities/activity-3-constructors.md

     }
 }
 ```
+* invoking one parameter constructor will also update the value for object "a" hence the value of hashvalue and hashCode() will be same.
 ### Ques-12
 **Access Modifiers & Packages.
 Find the compilation errors & why?
 Find the output also by fixing them.**
 ```java